Good Energy is working on the construction of a new solar farm at Brynwhilach Farm, near Llangyfelach, north of Swansea.

-The main construction phase of the first 5MW phase of the development took place between December 2016 and March 2017 when the site began exporting renewable electricity to the grid.
+The main construction phase of the first 5MW phase of the development took place between December 2016 and March 2017 when the site began exporting solar energy to the grid.

 The second phase of the solar farm on the western half of the site is due to be built at a later date.

 The site at Brynwhilach Farm is well screened from view, surrounded by trees, hedges and existing electricity substations and pylons.